Oyaeesh/hev-spareparts-ml/README.md

 ## Interpretability workflow (SHAP)

 - DeepExplainer preferred; automatically falls back to KernelExplainer if GPU/CUDA incompatibility occurs.
-- We aggregate SHAP contributions back to the raw feature namesóone-hot encoded columns are summed by source feature.
+- We aggregate SHAP contributions back to the raw feature names‚Äîone-hot encoded columns are summed by source feature.
 - Global summary bar charts and class-specific beeswarm plots are displayed inline only; no image files are written.
 - The notebooks print:
   - Top aggregated absolute SHAP importances